near/nearcore/core/chain-configs/README.md

 Client config is the part of the config that client can configure on their own - it controls things like: how many peers it should connect to before syncing, which shards to track etc.

 ## Protocol config
-This is the class that is spanning over GenesisConfig and RuntimeConfig.
+This is the type that is spanning over GenesisConfig and RuntimeConfig.
 People should not use it directly, but use the ProtocolConfigView class instead.